 The CCEC considered final proposed rule language on October 13, 2016 and recommends adoption of the proposed rule language presented to the Council.
+The Early Learning Council received a First Reading at the October 27, 2016 meeting.

 BOARD MEMBER PRESENTING REPORT FOR ADOPTION: Bobbie Weber